Assessor (horse): 1992: three-year-old season

 Walter Swinburn rode Assessor in his first three runs as a three-year-old.
 On his seasonal debut he contested the Thresher Classic Trial over ten furlongs at Sandown in which he finished third behind Pollen Count and Aljadeer.
 The Maxims Club Derby Trial Stakes over one and a half miles at Lingfield Park on 9 May saw the colt start the 9/4 favourite against six opponents.
 After being pushed along in the early stages he went to the front three furlongs out and drew well clear to win "comfortably" by seven lengths from Tapis Rouge, with two and a half lengths back to Bonny Scot in third place.
 Assessor's win at Lingfield established him as a contender for the 1992 Epsom Derby and on 2 June he started the 9/1 joint third favourite in an eighteen-runner field for the 213th running of the race.
 He was never in contention and ran poorly, coming home thirteenth in a race which saw Dr Devious win from St Jovite.

 After a break of two and a half months Assessor was ridden by Reid when he finished third to Bonny Scot in the Great Voltigeur Stakes at York and then ran sixth behind the filly User Friendly in the St Leger at Doncaster.
 On 3 October the colt was sent to France to contest the Group 3 Prix de Lutèce over 3000 metres at Longchamp Racecourse in which he was partnered by Richard Quinn and finished third behind Dadarissime and Jamshid, having led the race until the last 200 metres.
 Three week later he returned to Longchamp for the Group 1 Prix Royal-Oak over 3100 metres on soft ground, a race which saw him matched against older horses for the first time.
 He was re-opposed by Dadarissime and Jamshid while his other eight opponents included Sought Out (Prix du Cadran), Ivyanna (Oaks d'Italia), Justice (Prix Hubert de Chaudenay), Dariyoun (Gran Premio de Madrid), Always Friendly (Princess Royal Stakes) and Witness Box (Northumberland Plate).
-After being retrained by Quinn in the early stages he began to make steady progress and turned into the straight in second place behind Always Frendly.
+After being retrained by Quinn in the early stages he began to make steady progress and turned into the straight in second place behind Always Friendly.
 Assessor overtook the filly 300 metres from the finish and won by two and a half lengths with six lengths back to Sought Out in third.